pysql-beam-org/pysql-beam/.ipynb_checkpoints/README-checkpoint.md

     1. Read from MySQL database by passing either table name or sql query
     2. Read from Postgres database by passing either table name or sql query
-    3. Read from MSSQL database by passing either table name or squl query

 Reference Guide: